semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ### Icons

-In most cases, do not skeleton the icons.
-Either do not show them or leave them in the `disabled` state.
+In most cases, don’t skeleton the icons.
+Either don’t show them or leave them in the `disabled` state.

 If it's necessary to show a Skeleton "bone" instead of an icon, the size of "bone" should be equal to the size of the icon.
 If there are several icons, the distance between them should be a multiple of 4.